DragonRidersUnite/book/src/03-spit-fire.md

 We want to display a fireball on the screen when the action key is pressed.
 We've got most of the code, all we need to do is change `puts` to instead display the fireball.

-At the top of `#tick` (`#name` is Ruby shorthand for "the `name` method"), assign an empty array to `args.state.fireballs` if nothing has been assigned yet.
+At the top of `#tick`, assign an empty array to `args.state.fireballs` if nothing has been assigned yet.
 This will let us keep track of fireballs across the game loop to do all sorts of things with them (display them, move them, collide them with other objects):

 ``` ruby
 {{#include code/chapter_03/03_displaying_fireballs/app/main.rb:1:4}}